PowerShell/Community-Blog/Posts/2023/04/Convert-Specific-Sheet-Of-Excel-Into-Json-Using-PowerShell.md

 # Summary

-There is an excellent [Github script][01] available which helps in converting a full excel sheet to JSON.
+There is an excellent [Github script][01] available which helps in converting a full Excel sheet to JSON.
 The table is from the start of the page i.e. from `A1` cell (as shown in image below).

 ![Image-Showing-One-Excel-Sheet][02]